thegeeklab/hugo-geekdoc/exampleSite/content/usage/code_blocks.md

 **Example:** `some code`

 ## Code blocks
-Codeblocks can be uses without language specification:
+Code blocks can be uses without language specification:

 ````
 ```